bwtaylor/pawn-parade/README.md

 ## Status

-Nowhere near a minimal viable product, but not vaporware anymore.
-Eight features are passing, most of which are local admin command line manipulation of tournaments and schedules.
+Aug-27-2013: Nowhere near a minimal viable product, but not vaporware anymore.
+Eight features are passing, most of which are the bin/pawn CLI for local admins to manage tournaments and schedules.
+Examine the [feature files](https://github.com/bwtaylor/pawn-parade/tree/master/features) to see what's working and what's work in progress (labelled @wip).

 We just got started.
 The good news is that this project was born free under a GPL'd open source license.
 The bad news is that it's still a newborn.
 We'll be adding features as we go, and intend have a very tight release cycle.

+## Releases, Installation, Usage

+We push to github master when new features pass and are complete, or when documentation changes.
+This is a "release", and it is very fine grained.
+When the total feature set reaches that of a "minimum viable product", we will begin using tags every now and then to label noteworthy feature set advances.
+We will begin automatic deployment of a public instance of the web application (with supporting tiers like DB and/or directory) then.

+For now, installation is just a git clone of the repository:

+    git clone git@github.com:bwtaylor/pawn-parade.git

+As mentioned above, the current release isn't a viable product -- it's basically just the CLI command bin/pawn.
+Running:

+    bin/pawn --help

+will provide cli usage for this command.
+It requires local shell access on the database box because the only mechanism that exists yet for authentication is the local shell and the MySQL user defined in the rails environment.
+Examples can be found in the [feature files](https://github.com/bwtaylor/pawn-parade/tree/master/features) directory.

 ## Development Methodology